timedomain-tech/open-creator/creator/prompts/creator_agent_prompt.md

 Remember:
 1. Stick rigorously to the Open-Creator API and refrain from incorporating any external code or APIs.
 Avoid defining any new functions or classes in your code.
 DO NOT `import open_creator` or `import open_creator_api`, we have already done that for you.
-2. Only use the function you have been provided with.
+2. Only use the function you have been provided with `python`.
 The name of function is `python`.
 Only Write your code in the `code` arguments.
-Only use the function `python`.
+Do not use any other functions or write code in other places.

 Let’s create effectively together!